Sumter Opera House – Sumter, South Carolina

 South Carolina | SC Picture Project | Sumter County Photos | Sumter Opera House

-This historic opera house is the pride of downtown Sumter.
+This historic opera house, which doubles as city hall, is the pride of downtown Sumter.
 Built between 1893 and 1895, it is the second opera house to stand on this site.
 The first was lost to fire in 1892.
 In 1936 the opera house was converted into a movie theater and operated as such until 1982.
 That year, the movie theater closed, and the building sat vacant until the City of Sumter purchased it in 1984.
-The city then completed renovations of the historic building in 1987 for use as a city hall as well as its original purpose as an opera house.
+The city then completed renovations of the historic building in 1987 to once again use as a city hall as well as an opera house.

 The Sumter Opera House is listed in the National Register as part of the Sumter Historic District: